Azure/azure-storage-cpp/README.md

-**We're working on the [next generation of Storage CPP SDK](https://github.com/Azure/azure-sdk-for-cpp/tree/master/sdk/storage).
-It is currently in public preview and we expect to make it generally available soon.
+**The [next generation of Storage CPP SDK](https://github.com/Azure/azure-sdk-for-cpp/tree/master/sdk/storage) is generally available now.
 We encourage you to start evaluating the new SDK.
 The package can be found [here](https://github.com/Azure/azure-sdk-for-cpp/releases)**

-**This SDK will follow the deprecation guideline once the next generation SDK is GA.**
+**This SDK will continue to be supported and updated on an exceptional basis such as security issue.
+New features will only be added to next generation SDK.**

 # Azure Storage Client Library for C++ (7.5.0)